CodingFu/typeof/README.md

 # typeof

-small node.js module that extends functionality of native typeof inspired by Batman.js typeOf util
+Small node.js module that dramatically extends functionality of native typeof

-**-------------------------------**
+Inspired by Batman.js typeOf util

 **UPD:** now it returns lowercased name of any javascript class.
+Thanks to @BallBearing for idea

 ## Usage: